 - HUB participation for construction firms is scored based on the percentage of each project the construction firm commits will be performed by HUB sub-contractors.

 - In the RFQ process for construction firms, firms are also scored on their approach in recruiting, mentoring and obtaining HUB participation.

 - HUB participation is encouraged; however, lack of HUB certification does not preclude a firm from participating in the district's contracting and purchasing activities.

 HUBs in the projects:

-• As projects commence, the architects identify the sub-consultants required for the specific project.
+- As projects commence, the architects and general contractors identify the sub-consultants required for the specific project.
 They identify to the AISD the percent of the total work they expect to be performed by HUB sub-consultants.

-• Construction management firms bid work for the various trades required for a project.
+- For Construction Manager at Risk (CMAR) projects, construction management firms bid work for the various trades required for a project.
 The sum of the selected bids becomes the Guaranteed Maximum Price that is presented to the AISD Board for consideration.
 Contracts between the construction manager and sub-contractors are finalized after the GMP is approved.
 The HUB participation is reported to the AISD once the contracts are established.

 - Annual Pan Asian Business Expo

 - How to do Business with the AISD

 - AISD Bond Construction Meeting for Contractors and Sub-Contractors